ammarhakim/ammar-simjournal/je/je2/je2-euler-shock.rst

 - The MUSCL-Hancock scheme needs a positivity fix also: essentially, if the predicted edge values are negative the slope in the cell should be simply set to zero.
+This is the main reason why the 2nd order MUSCL-Hancock scheme fails as the predicted edge values do not preserve positivity.

 - More accurate (than Rusanov flux) numerical flux needs to be implemented.
 An HLLC flux will help reduce the diffusion as compared